Hawaiian Renaissance: Second Hawaiian Renaissance

-The Second Hawaiian Renaissance is generally considered to have started in 1970, and drew from similar cultural movements from the late 1960s and early 1970s.
-It is mostly known from music, such as Gabby Pahinui and his work with the Sons of Hawaii, or Keola and Kapono Beamer's traditionalist slack-key music, and their signature twin-hole guitar designs constructed at the Guitar and Lute Workshop.
+The Second Hawaiian Renaissance is considered to have started in 1970 and drew from similar cultural movements from the late 1960s and early 1970s.
+This Hawaiian Renaissance which began in the 1970s fostered a revival of cultural and political activism among the Kanaka Maoli.
+It is mostly known for its music, such as Gabby Pahinui and his work with the Sons of Hawaii or Keola, and Kapono Beamer's traditionalist slack-key music and signature twin-hole guitar designs constructed at the Guitar and Lute Workshop.
 Other noted Hawaiian musicians who played an integral role in the renaissance were Dennis Pavao, Ledward Kaʻapana, and Nedward Kaʻapana.
-The Kaʻapana brothers, along with cousin Pavao formed the falsetto trio, Hui ʻOhana.
-The musical group "Olomana" contributed greatly to the music of this period with songs like 'O Malia' and 'Mele O Kahoolawe'.
+The Kaʻapana brothers, along with their cousin Pavao, formed the falsetto trio Hui ʻOhana.
+The musical group Olomana also contributed to the music of this period with songs like 'O Malia' and 'Mele O Kahoolawe'.

-This period in Hawaiian history is also associated with a renewed interest in Hawaiian language, Pidgin, Hula, Traditional Hawaiian Crafts, Hawaiian Studies, and other cultural items.
+This period in Hawaiian history is also associated with a renewed interest in the Hawaiian language, Pidgin, hula, traditional Hawaiian crafts, Hawaiian studies, and other cultural items.

-This period of increase in Hawaiian self-identity was inspired by the 1964 essay "On Being Hawaiian" by writer John Dominis Holt, IV, who brought pride back to being Hawaiian after decades of negative stereotype.
+This increase in Hawaiian self-identity was inspired by the 1964 essay "On Being Hawaiian" by writer John Dominis Holt, IV, who brought pride back to being Hawaiian after decades of negative stereotypes.

-The Merrie Monarch Festival, established in 1964 by Helene Hale, caused a resurgence in the study and practice of ancient hula that had been developed and danced before 1893.
+The Merrie Monarch Festival, established in 1964 by Helene Hale, caused a resurgence in the study and practice of ancient hula dancing, which had been developed and danced before 1893.

-The era also included intense land struggles such as that of Kalama Valley, Kahoʻolawe and Waiāhole-Waikāne, and a resurgence of traditional practices such as loʻi kalo (taro patch) farming, folk arts, and mālama ʻāina (traditional forestry/ land healing and restoration).